gruntwork-io/docs/content/guides/upgrading-to-tf12-tg19/index.md

    0.19.x](#upgrade-live-config-for-compatibility-with-terragrunt-019x)

-### Upgrade modules for compatibility with Terraform 0.12.x
+### <a name="upgrade-modules-for-compatibility-with-terraform-012x" />Upgrade modules for compatibility with Terraform 0.12.x

 Terraform 0.12.x introduces many syntactic updates to make working with the language better, such as [first-class expressions, `for` and `for_each`, a more powerful type system, better error messages, and